jonas-schievink/rubble/CONTRIBUTING.md

   you set up your IDE to automatically run `rustfmt` on save for working on Rubble.
 * Maximum line length is 100 columns.
-Documentation should also wrap after 100 columns to save vertical space.
+Documentation should also wrap after 100 columns (not 80) to save vertical space.
 * All `use` imports should be grouped into a single one (instead of adding a `use` per imported crate or module).